Recently Visited Pages

-- Subject to applicable law, the right to receive timely and equal access to any information relied on as part of the investigation/disciplinary procedures; and
+- Subject to applicable law, the right to receive timely and equal access to any information relied on as part of the investigation/disciplinary procedures.

-If employee discrimination, harassment, sexual harassment, sexual violence or retaliation is observed by, or reported to a college official (administrators, managers and supervisors), then that official has the duty to immediately report the matter to the Title IX coordinator or the deputy Title IX coordinators.
-If student discrimination, harassment, sexual harassment, sexual violence or retaliation is observed by or reported to any employee who could be reasonably perceived to have authority or duty to report or address these issues (administrator, manager, supervisor, faculty member, dean, coach, athletic director, academic counselor/advisor, club advisor, law enforcement or public safety officer, or student conduct administrator), then that official has the duty to immediately report the matter to the Title IX coordinator or the deputy Title IX coordinators.
+If employee sexual misconduct is observed by, or reported to a College official (administrators, managers, and supervisors), then that official has the duty to immediately report the matter.
+If student sexual misconduct is observed by, or reported to any employee who could be reasonably perceived to have authority or duty to report or address these issues (administrator, manager, supervisor, faculty member, dean, coach, Athletic Director, academic counselor/advisor, club advisor, law enforcement or public safety officer, or Student Life Director), then that official has the duty to immediately report the matter.
 The fact that the alleged victim does not wish to file a complaint does not relieve the official of this responsibility.

 Bystanders play a critical role in the prevention of sexual and relationship violence.
 They are "individuals who observe violence or witness the conditions that perpetuate violence.
 They are not directly involved but have the choice to intervene, speak up or do something about it."
 We want to promote a culture of community accountability where bystanders are actively engaged in the prevention of violence without causing further harm.
 We may not always know what to do even if we want to help.
 Below is a list of some ways to be an active bystander.